Excess levels of the stress hormone cortisol can destroy your performance gains.

-The stress hormone cortisol has a catabolic effect on your muscle tissue, meaning it breaks it down and further reduces anabolic hormones like IGF-1 and GH that actually help muscle growth from being released in the body.
+It has a catabolic effect on your muscle tissue unlike anabolic hormones like GH and IGF-1.
 It also has a knock on effect on your sleep, your metabolism and even your immune system.

-If you’re trying to improve your athletic performance, it’s essential to keep your cortisol levels as low as you can - we’re going to look at 3 highly effective ways to keep cortisol levels low.
+If you’re trying to improve your physical and mental performance, it’s essential to keep your cortisol levels as low as you can - we’re going to look at 3 highly effective ways to keep cortisol levels low.

 Diet